Endovascular embolization is becoming a standard

-risk for complications from a surgical repair of the aneurysm.
+risk for complications from a surgical repair (clipping) of the aneurysm.

-platinum coil that fills the stretched and bulging section of blood vessel.
+Endovascular embolization involves packing the aneurysm with a substance (for example, soft coil or mesh) that fills the stretched and bulging section of the blood vessel.

 This helps seal off the aneurysm and reduces the risk of the aneurysm leaking